 - Typical Goldendoodle temperament traits

-- Are Goldendoodles trainable dogs?
+- Are they trainable dogs?

 - Is this a friendly dog breed?

-- Are Goldendoodle temperaments a good fit for kids?
+- Are Goldendoodles good with kids?

-- Aggression and guarding instincts in the Goldendoodle temperament
+- Aggression and guarding instincts

 Goldendoodles were first bred by Monica Dickens in 1969.
 Popularity grew in the 1990s when breeders in North America and Australia began crossing the two breeds.
 Goldendoodles are still gaining popularity, especially in Australia.
 However, there is still no breed club or registry in existence.